unbit/uwsgi-docs/Mono.rst

    mono-assembly = /usr/lib/uwsgi/uwsgi.dll
    env = MONO_PATH=/usr/lib/uwsgi/

-or you can simply copy uwsgi.dll in the /bin directory of your sire directory (/usr/share/asp.net-demos in this case).
+or you can simply copy uwsgi.dll in the /bin directory of your site directory (/usr/share/asp.net-demos in this case).

 The ``mono-index`` option is used to set the file to search when a directory is requested.
 You can specify it multiple times.